COVIDSchoolDataHub/StateAssmtDataRepository/Version 2.0/state code/Mississippi/README.md

 03/23/2024: Updated output files to incorporate new data request files instead of original raw data files.

 07/25/2024: Updated output files to include updated ParticipationRate code and changed science AssmtType after 2018 (and flag change).

+8/30/24: Added 2024 data, updated 2014 files to accurately pull in edfacts proficiency data, updated all conventions to V2.0